Destinations Italy Florence & Tuscany

 Piazza del Duomo 9 · Historic Center

-The museum that holds the original sculptures from the Duomo complex — Ghiberti's Gates of Paradise panels, Donatello's Mary Magdalene, the Pietà that Michelangelo began at 70 and couldn't finish.
+The museum that holds the original sculptures from the Duomo complex — Ghiberti's Gates of Paradise panels, Donatello's Mary Magdalene, the Pietà Bandini that Michelangelo began in his early 70s and couldn't finish.
 The least crowded major museum in Florence and arguably the best collection of Gothic and early Renaissance sculpture in the city.
 Nobody talks about this one enough.

 09Free hike